andrewjstryker/vim-navigate/README.md

 GitHub](https://github.com/andrewjstryker/vim-navigate/issues).
 Pull requests
 are also welcome.
-[Writing a good commit message](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) will increase your chance of meeting your pull accepted.
+[Writing a good commit message](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) will increase your chance of getting your pull accepted.

 ## License